Recipe: Slow Cooker White Chicken Chili

 Creamier chicken chili: For a creamier chili, melt 3 tablespoons of butter in a small saucepan over medium heat.
 Whisk in 3 tablespoons all-purpose flour, and cook for 1 to 2 minutes.
 Slowly whisk in 1 cup whole milk.
 Once all the milk is added, continue cooking, stirring occasionally, until the sauce is thickened.
 Stir this into the slow cooker along with the beans and corn.

 Spicier chicken chili: Roast 2 poblano peppers and 2 jalapeno peppers over a gas flame or under the broiler until charred.
-When cool enough to handle, rub away the skin, remove the seeds and membranes (or save for an even spicier chili!), and roughly chop.
+When cool enough to handle, rub away the skin, remove the seeds and membranes (or save for an even spicier chili!), and coarsely chop.
 Add to the slow cooker along with the chicken at the beginning of cooking.

 Smaller slow cookers: If you have a smaller slow cooker, divide all the ingredients in half and cook as directed.

 Stovetop chili: Rather than a slow cooker, you can also cook this chili on the stovetop.
-Follow the same instructions, but simmer the soup in a stockpot or Dutch oven over low heat on the stovetop for about an hour, or until the chicken easily shreds apart.
+Follow the same instructions, but simmer the chili in a stockpot or Dutch oven over low heat on the stovetop for about an hour, or until the chicken easily shreds apart.